xnyo/pigroman/README.md

 - [ ] Check Archive.exe logs to make sure that all files get added correctly
 - [x] Add support for multiple Archive.exe instances running in parallel
 - [ ] GUI

+### 👩‍⚖️ License
+This project is licensed under the GNU AGPL 3 License.
+See the “LICENSE” file for more information.